guybrettrobertson/guybrettrobertson/README.md

 ### What I've been working on :computer:

 Check out the *autodidactic_sandbox* repo for my self-teaching materials and the *personal_projects* repo for information about the projects I've been working on.
-Most recently, I developed a model capable of determining whether a news article was real or fake with 99% accuracy.
+Most recently, I developed a model capable of determining whether a credit card transaction was fraudulent with an ROC AUC score of 99.7%.

 ### What drives me :seedling: